phetsims/query-string-machine/README.md

 # query-string-machine
 Query String parser that supports type coercion, defaults, error checking, etc. based on a schema.
-Its sole dependency is lodash.
+Small and dependency-free.

 For example:
 ```js